dennisreimann/website/src/articles/2016-11-17-elm-atom-editor.md

 - [html-to-elm](https://atom.io/packages/html-to-elm) converts plain HTML to the according Elm HTML.
 This can be a real time saver when you are setting up views.

-- [elm-instant](https://atom.io/packages/elm-instant) looks promising, but unfortunately it seems pretty alpha – I haven't had luck making it work.
-It should provide both a visual REPL to try your code as well as a preview pane to immediately see the output of calling functions you have in your files.
+- [elm-instant](https://atom.io/packages/elm-instant) provides both a visual REPL to try your code as well as a preview pane to immediately see the output of calling functions you have in your files.